rafaqz/DimensionalData.jl/docs/src/plots.md

 Makie.jl functions also mostly work with [`AbstractDimArray`](@ref) and will `permute` and [`reorder`](@ref) axes into the right places, especially if `X`/`Y`/`Z`/`Ti` dimensions are used.

-In makie a `DimMatrix` will plot as a heatmap by default, but it will have labels and axes in the right places:
+In Makie a `DimMatrix` will plot as a heatmap by default, but it will have labels and axes in the right places:

 ```@example Makie